|Abbreviation to be used in the application form||Code||Number of first-year places|

 Graduates gain full professional status, after an appropriate length of approved practical experience, by passing professional body's professional assessment.
 Members of the HKIS are eligible to register as a Registered Professional Surveyor (RPS) under the Surveyors Registration Ordinance (Cap.417); members of the RICS can use the designation Chartered Surveyor; and members of the CIOB can use the designation Chartered Builder or Chartered Construction Manager.

 - Building surveyors – concerned with project management and the supervision of both new developments and the redevelopment of existing property; life-cycle and maintenance management; and surveying existing buildings.
-They are also involved in the statutory control of real estate and infrastructural developments together with the resolution of disputes.
+They are also involved in the statutory control of real estate and infrastructural developments.

 - General practice surveyors – concerned with management, development and valuation of land and real estate; the financial, economic and managerial aspects of real-estate investment; and the sale and lease of various types of property.

 - Quantity surveyors – concerned with cost planning, cost control and financial management of construction projects.
-They are involved in estimating costs, tendering, procurement, claims and contract management of projects, ensuring that clients receive value for money.
+They are involved in cost edtimation, tendering, procurement, claims and disbute resolution.

 - Planning and development surveyors – concerned with the planning and development of real-estate development projects.
 They are involved in a variety of town-planning and land-use issues, project evaluation and economic feasibility, and development monitoring, mainly in the private sector.